hmrc/upscan-initiate/README.md

 </form>
 ```

-You can also post this form programmatically from your backend code or make an async call using AJAX.
+This POST request can be sent programmatically from backend code, by making an async call using AJAX or the submit of a web form.

+Whichever way the form is sent, remember:

-It's important that the form will use multipart encoding (`multipart/form-data`), NOT `application/x-www-form-urlencoded`.
-If you use application/x-www-form-urlencoded, AWS will be returning confusing error messages.
+- You must use multipart encoding (`multipart/form-data`) NOT `application/x-www-form-urlencoded`.
+If you use application/x-www-form-urlencoded, AWS will return a response from which this error is not clear.
-It's also essential that the 'file' field of the form is the last one.

-When form will be submitted succesfully, the service will return HTTP 204 response with empty body.
-In case of any error,
+- The 'file' field must be the last field in the submitted form.

+### File upload outcome

-the service will return proper HTTP error response (4xx, 5xx) with details of the problem encoded as XML document.
-See Error handling
-section for details.
+If the POST is not successful, the service will return a HTTP error code (4xx, 5xx).
+The response body will contain XML encoded details of the problem.
+See the Error handling section for details.

-A successful upload response will contain a block entitled `uploadDetails`.
-This block contains the timestamp of the original file upload,
-and the SHA256 checksum of the uploaded file contents.
-This data should be send by the calling microservice to the
-non-repudiation service.
+If the POST is successful, the service returns a HTTP 204 response with an empty body.

+### File processing outcome

+#### Success

-When file is successfully uploaded by the user and checked by antivirus scanner, Upscan service
+When a file is successfully uploaded it is processed by [upscan-verify](https://github.com/hmrc/upscan-verify) to check for viruses & that it is of an allowed file type.

-will make a POST call to the URL specified as a 'callbackUrl' parameter with the following body:
+If these checks pass, the file is made for available for retrieval & the Upscan service will make a POST request to the URL specified as the 'callbackUrl' by the consuming service with the following body:

 ```
 {